Send the link below via email or IMCopy

 *Note: Care 2 min. for a drowning victim, then call 9-1-1

-*If you choose to care for the person, always ask a conscious adult for permission to give care.
-If it's an unconscious adult, you have implied consent (permission to care).
+*Always ask a conscious adult for permission to give care.
+If the ill/injured person is unconscious, you have implied consent (permission to care).

 Moving or Not Moving an ill/injured person